 Climbing the Nutcracker in Yosemite Valley in the Arc'teryx Palisade Pant.
 While these pants are excellent for hiking, the material rips easily when it comes in contact with granite, making them not a great choice for climbing.

-For $139, purchasing these pants is a commitment.
-On one hand, this pant has a great combination of features, but on the other hand the nylon/spandex blend fabric does not resist abrasion very well. for this high price, you may wish to invest in a garment that would last longer than these.
+Purchasing these pants is a commitment.
+On one hand, this pant has a great combination of features, but on the other hand the nylon/spandex blend fabric does not resist abrasion very well.
+For this high price, you may wish to invest in a garment that would last longer than these.